small-tech/esm-tape-runner/README.md

 Runs your tests in isolation, one after the other.

 I originally created this module because [tape runner did not support ESM files](https://github.com/substack/tape/issues/514).
-[This has now been fixed](https://github.com/substack/tape/pull/547) and, so:
+[This has now been fixed](https://github.com/substack/tape/pull/547) so:

 __For most purposes, you can simply use Tape directly now without need of this module.__